adbar/simplemma/README.md

 - `pip3` where applicable
 - `pip install -U simplemma` for updates
-- `pip install git+https://github.com/adbar/trafilatura` for the cutting-edge version
+- `pip install git+https://github.com/adbar/simplemma` for the cutting-edge version

+The last version supporting Python 3.6 and 3.7 is `simplemma==1.0.0`.

 ## Usage